Blog

 What is Co-Production?

 Co-production in logistics refers to a partnership between a company and a third-party logistics provider.
 It involves planning, communication, and technology integration to streamline supply chain processes.
+More specifically, this partnership may involve various logistics services, such as warehousing and transportation of goods between manufacturers and consumers.

 Can co-packers handle product formulation changes?